 A brand that does not need to be praised, but for the theme of the guide, it’s necessary to introduce you.
 Dalstrong has successfully got the trust of over 3,50,000 chefs worldwide, making it one of the most popular knife manufacturers.

-Surprisingly, dalstrong is not that old if we compare it with some other manufacturers.
+Surprisingly, dalstrong is not that old if we compare Dalstrong VS Shun and some other manufacturers.
 They began their first in just 2012, & within just 8-9 years, they have achieved the level of flagship brands like Shun, Yoshihiro, Miyabi, Yaxell, & Kai Seki.
 Hats off to them for that much success.

 Although the brand itself is Chinese, you can’t underestimate its value preposition with so much trust.
-The brand has over 20,000 ratings on Amazon alone.
 They are making Japanese knives, which is undoubtedly the best one in the market.

 Shogun series is a result of high carbon stainless steel, which is again not the actual stainless one.
 This steel is known as AUS-10, which has a core that has got an HRC 62 for hardness.
 The knife itself is durable & sharp though.
 However, it does have a coat of stainless steel on its blade.